CumulusNetworks/netqdemo-1.0/README.md

 * netq show changes between 1s and 2m
 * ip route | netq resolve | less -R

+netq help and netq example provide further assistance in using netq.
 Resetting The Topology
 ------------------------
 If a previous configuration was applied to the reference topology, it can be reset with the `reset.yml` playbook provided.
 This can be run before configuring netq to ensure a clean starting state.